StockNews.com Begins Coverage on Culp (NYSE:CULP)

-StockNews.com assumed coverage on shares of Culp (NYSE:CULP – Free Report) in a research report released on Saturday morning.
+StockNews.com started coverage on shares of Culp (NYSE:CULP – Free Report) in a report published on Sunday morning.
 The brokerage issued a sell rating on the textile maker’s stock.

-Culp (NYSE:CULP – Get Free Report) last announced its earnings results on Thursday, June 29th.
-The textile maker reported ($0.38) EPS for the quarter, topping the consensus estimate of ($0.45) by $0.07.
-The business had revenue of $61.43 million for the quarter, compared to the consensus estimate of $57.04 million.
+Culp (NYSE:CULP – Get Free Report) last released its earnings results on Thursday, June 29th.
+The textile maker reported ($0.38) EPS for the quarter, beating the consensus estimate of ($0.45) by $0.07.
+The company had revenue of $61.43 million during the quarter, compared to analysts’ expectations of $57.04 million.
 Culp had a negative return on equity of 29.71% and a negative net margin of 12.74%.
-During the same period in the previous year, the business earned ($0.49) EPS.
-On average, analysts predict that Culp will post -0.34 earnings per share for the current year.
+During the same period in the prior year, the business posted ($0.49) EPS.
+On average, sell-side analysts forecast that Culp will post -0.34 earnings per share for the current fiscal year.

 Insider Transactions at Culp

-Institutional investors have recently bought and sold shares of the stock.
-Dimensional Fund Advisors LP raised its position in Culp by 2.7% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 683,423 shares of the textile maker’s stock worth $3,137,000 after purchasing an additional 18,064 shares during the last quarter.
-Keeley Teton Advisors LLC raised its position in Culp by 23.8% in the 1st quarter.
-Keeley Teton Advisors LLC now owns 379,111 shares of the textile maker’s stock worth $3,010,000 after purchasing an additional 72,775 shares during the last quarter.
-Ancora Advisors LLC raised its position in Culp by 16.9% in the 1st quarter.
-Ancora Advisors LLC now owns 145,954 shares of the textile maker’s stock worth $759,000 after purchasing an additional 21,135 shares during the last quarter.
+A number of institutional investors have recently made changes to their positions in CULP.
+Dimensional Fund Advisors LP raised its position in shares of Culp by 2.7% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 683,423 shares of the textile maker’s stock worth $3,137,000 after buying an additional 18,064 shares in the last quarter.
+Keeley Teton Advisors LLC boosted its holdings in Culp by 23.8% in the 1st quarter.
+Keeley Teton Advisors LLC now owns 379,111 shares of the textile maker’s stock worth $3,010,000 after buying an additional 72,775 shares during the period.
+Ancora Advisors LLC raised its position in shares of Culp by 16.9% during the 1st quarter.
+Ancora Advisors LLC now owns 145,954 shares of the textile maker’s stock valued at $759,000 after buying an additional 21,135 shares in the last quarter.
 State Street Corp raised its position in Culp by 5.2% in the 1st quarter.
-State Street Corp now owns 41,621 shares of the textile maker’s stock worth $330,000 after purchasing an additional 2,071 shares during the last quarter.
-Finally, Boothbay Fund Management LLC bought a new position in Culp in the 4th quarter worth approximately $184,000.
+State Street Corp now owns 41,621 shares of the textile maker’s stock worth $330,000 after purchasing an additional 2,071 shares during the period.
+Finally, Boothbay Fund Management LLC bought a new position in shares of Culp during the fourth quarter valued at approximately $184,000.
 Institutional investors own 53.69% of the company’s stock.

 Culp Company Profile